 Where the HRA pays first

-A flexible spending account is a tax-advantaged, employer-owned healthcare spending account that members can use to pay for
+A flexible spending account is a tax-advantaged, employer-owned healthcare spending account that mid-size and large group employees can use to pay for

 eligible medical expenses.
 FSAs can be paired with many of our health plans.
 Note: Some FSAs can be offered together with other personal funding accounts, with certain